How to Find an

 About the lesson curriculum

-• How many students do you typically teach, and what are their ages and skill levels?
+• How many flute students do you currently teach, and what ages or levels do you work with most?

-• Are students expected to participate in recitals, juries, or competitions?
+• Do you encourage flute students to perform in recitals, juries, or competitions?

-• Do you use flute method books, or do you have other materials students will work on?
+• Do you use flute method books like Rubank or Suzuki, or do you bring in other repertoire and exercises?

-• How do you inspire students to practice and strive for improvement?
+• How do you motivate flute students to practice regularly and keep improving their tone and technique?

-• What’s the pace of the lesson like?
-Too fast, moderate, or slow
+• What is the pace of the lesson — too fast, just right, or a bit slow?

 How to choose a right flute teacher after a trial